heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-12-launch-gitkraken-from-your-terminal.md

 [Source](https://askubuntu.com/a/325380)

-## Configuration file
+## Persisting aliases (configuration file)

-You can also add this alias to your terminal's configuration file.
+You may notice the above method only sets the alias while your terminal is open.
+If you want to be able to persist this alias and use it when you open any terminal, you need to add it to your terminal's configuration file.
 I'm using [zsh](https://ohmyz.sh/), so I will add the following line to my `~/.zshrc` file:

 ```bash
 alias kraken='open -a "GitKraken" --args -p $(pwd)'